SALE Get the All Themes & Plugins for only $149 View Details →

 Custom menus are a feature built into WordPress and utilised by your WPZOOM theme which allow you to set the content of the menus which display throughout your theme.

 You can set these up by going to Appearance and then “Menus” in the WordPress Dashboard; we’ve created a video tutorial so you can see how these can be set up.

 Plugins are packages of code which you can add to your WordPress installation which allow you to add extra functionality.
-WPZOOM recommends a couple of plugins which you should take a look at; there’s a list here.
+WPZOOM recommends a couple of plugins which you should take a look at; there’s a list with recommended plugins here.

 You might also want to look in the huge, free, WordPress plugin repository.
 Here you’ll find great plugins such as W3 Total Cache and WP Super Cache for speeding up your site, VaultPress for backups and Jetpack for many other cool features.